 What does TunnelBear cost?

-There is a free version, but this is limited to 500MB of data per month.
+There is a free version, but this limits you to 500MB of data per month.

 This is usually enough for privacy, but if you want to be able to stream from another country, this will get eaten up quickly.